-I parked the motorbike at Helen's house and began to kiss her, but her lack of response was obvious and she soon pulled away from me and unlocked the door.
+I parked the motorbike at Helen's house and began to kiss her but her lack of response was obvious and she soon pulled away from me and unlocked the door.

 "What do you think then, Helen?
 Shall we sort something out for the weekend?"

 "Don't make any arrangements till we've talked on Tuesday."
 Helen walked into her house and partly closed the door.
-"Brian, whatever you hear, please don't think that I don't love you because I love you so very much."
+"Brian, whatever you hear, please don't think I don't love you because I love you so very much."

-"What is it, Helen, why are you upset?
+"I know Helen.
+But what is it, Helen, why are you upset?
 Are you angry because I'm going to pick George up?
 You seemed to be a bit annoyed with him.
 Did he say something to you in Minstrels?"